asmodehn/relations.ex/README.md

 the main macro defined here are :
 - defeq to define an equivalence relation,
 - defrel to define a relation (function with two arguments) with the properties it must satisfy,
-- reltest to test properties of a relation when running tests
+- reltest to test properties of a relation when running `mix test`.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `nope` to your list of dependencies in `mix.exs`:
+If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `relations` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do